Skip to content

 aspectRatio1/1The aspect ratio of a detection thumbnail.

 clickhaThe app that will be opened when clicked.
-Valid values include ha (Home Assistant) and app (Scrypted NVR App)
+Valid values include ha (Home Assistant), app (Scrypted NVR App), or none (do nothing).

-For example, for a 4x1 grid of events:
+For example, for a 5x2 grid of events that only shows Person and Animal detections:

 yaml